 Golfing is classic for a reason.
 Many a business deal has been closed on the course.

 We’ve got some great ones in the DC area.
-Hampshire Greens comes to mind, and Lake Presidential.
-Both are within a half hour of downtown DC, and both are beautiful.
+Hampshire Greens comes to mind and Lake Presidential.
+Both are within a half-hour of downtown DC, and both are beautiful.
 If you want to go a little farther from downtown, ask your chauffeur about some good greens in the area.
-(He drives for a DC sedan service so he ought to know DC, right?)
+(He drives for a DC sedan service with Cheap Chauffeur Service so he ought to know DC, right?)

 I wonder if I should start driving for a golf cart service instead of a sedan service . . . ?

 3. Go shooting.